 Why do Brave-rewards suck?

 The user does not have any way of choosing how much to give the Brave team.
 I can not choose 10% or 0% it is locked to 30%, they take a cut for every single ad I see.
-This is opt-in, but obviously you can deduct they ‘want you to say yes’ and keep nagging you.
+Using Brave Rewards is obviously opt-in; but they ‘want you to say yes’ and keep nagging you.

 But Brave fights against Goolag

-Brave, unlike Firefox blocks Google’s, Facebook’s and other major advertising networks, this is a big brain move & allows them to promote their own BAT ads without worrying about other competing ad networks.
-I don’t know if this is ethical or not, but it’s better than Firefox which just serves as a puppet for Google.
+Brave, unlike Firefox blocks Google’s, Facebook’s and other major advertising networks, this is a big brain move & allows them to promote their own BAT ads without worrying about other competing ad-networks.
+I don’t know if this is ethical; but it’s better than Firefox which just serves as a puppet for Google.

-Again, when you have a paying customer (the advertiser) - making a privacy-first browser isn’t your main goal, it’s a side effect of what they truly want to achieve. i.e. push BAT to more users and block competing ad-networks.
+When you have a paying customer (the advertiser) — making a privacy-first browser isn’t your main goal, it’s a side effect of what they truly want to achieve. i.e. push BAT to more users and block competing ad-networks.
 (Google’s/Facebook’s/Microsoft’s)

 These slides are from their website and just look at the contrast between the homepage for normal users and the ad-investors page 👀

 So: Use Firefox?